 - the capacity to take up and use oxygen

 For example, if we consider endurance horses for a moment.
 The key energy source for endurance horses is fat.
 So we need to provide a fitness program that is specific for their type of exercise.

 For an endurance horse, we want the program to specifically provide adaptations to improve the muscle’s ability to metabolise fat as an energy source.
 This means that while we might feed a higher fat diet, we also need to look at what sort of training we provide ie. long slow workouts as opposed to sprint sessions.

-Sadly, many people fail to adequately train their horse for the purpose that they expect the horse to perform.
+Sadly, many people fail to adequately train their horses for the purpose that they expect them to perform.